 2 teens charged with murder in deadly shooting near Senn High School

-Two boys, ages 14 and 17, have been charged with murder in connection with a fatal shooting outside a North Side high school last month that left one student dead and two others wounded, Chicago police officials announced Wednesday.
+Two boys, ages 14 and 17, have been charged with murder in connection with a fatal shooting outside a North Side high school last month that left one student dead and two others wounded, Chicago Police Department officials announced Wednesday.

 Around 4 p.m. on Jan.
-31, 16-year-old Daveon Gibson was walking with two other Senn High School students in the 1200 block of West Thorndale when several shooters got out of a vehicle and opened fire.
-Gibson, who lived in the Humboldt Park neighborhood, was pronounced dead a short time later, and the two other victims suffered gunshot wounds, as well.
+31, 16-year-old Daveon Gibson was walking with two other Senn High School students in the 1200 block of West Thorndale Avenue when several shooters got out of a vehicle and opened fire, authorities said.
+Gibson, who lived in the Humboldt Park neighborhood, was pronounced dead a short time later, and the two other victims suffered gunshot wounds, as well, authorities said.

 Both teens were charged with first-degree murder and two counts of attempted first-degree murder, according to police.
 The 14-year-old was also charged with two counts of aggravated battery/discharge of a firearm.